Architecture

 Settings are saved and loaded automatically to persistent storage, enabling reproducibility between sessions.
 The settings system ensures all tabs receive relevant configuration updates dynamically, leveraging a propagation mechanism orchestrated by the main UI controller.

-See CONTEXT_settings_tab.md for full architectural overview and field-by-field design.
+See the settings maintainer context for the full field-by-field design.

 Logging